 After four years of training, Sensei Madani achieved her first degree black belt in 1998.
 Her commitment to karate is unsurpassed, as evidenced by the fact that she trained the night before the birth of each of her children, and returned to classes two weeks after each birth!
 Sensei Madani competed from 1995 through 2000, when she ended her career as a competitor to focus on coaching and officiating.

-As a U.S. representative to the referee committee, Sensei Madani needs to be present at all national championships, which entails a great deal of travel and patience.
+As a U.S. representative to the referee committee, Sensei Madani needs to be present at all national championships and other signature events as well as World Championship which entails a great deal of travel and patience.
 Currently a sixth degree black belt, Sensei Madani practices every day, and sometimes twice a day.
 She feels a great deal of pride in the accomplishments of her students and the joy of their parents.